 Read time: 8 minutes

-Because of all these advanced features, Teams is currently the most popular collaboration and video conferencing tool among organizations.
-But few cases of data leakage and accidental sharing put a question – how secure is Microsoft Teams?
+Due to its array of advanced features, Teams has emerged as the prevailing choice for collaboration and video conferencing within organizations.
+However, a handful of incidents involving data leakage and inadvertent sharing raise a crucial question: just how secure is Microsoft Teams?

-And the security of Microsoft Teams goes much beyond than that.
+The security measures of Microsoft Teams extend far beyond that.

 When it comes to security, you can also consider these points: